Skip to content

 Public reviews

-Trustpilot rates Admirals Group 4.1 out of 5 from 2,163 reviews (Trustpilot profile, checked 15 July 2026).
-That sits at the upper end of the FCA-regulated brokers we cover, where the range runs from 1.8 to 4.6.
+Trustpilot rates Admirals Group 4.1 out of 5 from 2,165 reviews (Trustpilot profile, captured August 2026).
+That sits mid-table among the FCA-regulated brokers we cover, where the range runs from 2.0 to 4.6.
 Read it as a brand-level signal rather than a UK verdict: Trustpilot profiles cover the whole brand across every market it serves, not the FCA-authorised UK entity on its own.
-Scores also move, so treat the figure as a July 2026 snapshot.
+Scores also move, so treat the figure as a August 2026 snapshot.

 Account types and minimum deposit